 - COLOR printing is never free; the ASB only purchases B & W prints.

 - The library does not offer charge accounts.
 Students should print or copy only what they can pay for at that time.
 A student funded “little red cup” allows us to provide small loans occasionally.

 From our Library Web page, http://msd281.org/mhslibrary, click on the first bear paw on the left.
 Select the tab for Moscow High School Library.
 You can also look at the library catalogs for other schools in our district.
 We can borrow books from any Moscow school library–just ask Ms. Wear or Ms. Williams to make the request for you.
 Please see our Interlibrary Loan information linked from the second bear paw for placing requests out of the district.

 Using Online Databases and Archives from Home

 Libraries Linking Idaho (LiLI) allows us to access, read, and print full-text articles from numerous online databases.
 These databases are print sources accessed through the Internet not Internet sites.

 Opposing Viewpoints in Context was added Fall 2014.
 It is an excellent homework and research resource.
-Other databases and archives are ready for use and more will be added as we gain access.
 Go to the Databases bear paw on the MHS Library Welcome page to begin.